Is it difficult to get a mortgage if you're self-employed?

 Do self-employed people have to pay higher mortgage rates?

+However, there is no rule that says you must use a mortgage broker.
 If you’ve been in business a long time, have healthy accounts and are confident that you can afford the mortgage you’re applying for, you may well choose to go it alone.